Professional edition active

 • Depression

 Age-associated memory impairment refers to the worsening of memory that occurs with aging.
-In people with this condition, it takes longer to form new memories (eg, a new neighbor's name, a new computer password) and to learn new complex information and tasks (eg, work procedures, computer programs).
+In people with this condition, it takes longer to form new memories (eg, a new neighbor's name, a new computer password) and to learn complex information and tasks (eg, work procedures, computer programs).
 Age-associated memory impairment leads to occasional forgetfulness (eg, misplacing car keys) or embarrassment.
 However, cognition and the ability to perform most activities of daily living are not impaired.
-Given sufficient time to think and answer questions, patients with this condition can usually do so, indicating intact memory and cognitive functions.
+Given sufficient time to think and answer questions, people with this condition can usually do so, indicating intact memory and cognitive functions.

 Patients with dementia have memory loss plus evidence of cognitive and behavioral dysfunction.
 For example, they may have difficulty with finding words and/or naming objects (aphasia), doing previously learned motor activities (apraxia), or planning and organizing everyday tasks, such as meals, shopping, and bill paying (impaired executive function).
 Their personality may change; for example, they may become uncharacteristically irritable, anxious, agitated, and/or inflexible.